JakubTesarek/dbgr/README.md

     data = session.get('...data', headers={'Authorization': f'Bearer {auth["token"}'})
 ```

 > DBGR doens't try to detect reccursion.
-Be carefull to unintentionaly cause DDoS on your servers.
+Be carefull not to unintentionaly cause DDoS on your (or some elses) servers.

 ### Arguments